10 March 2021

 John Gavin was born Juan Vincent Apablasa in Los Angeles in 1931.
 His mother was born in Mexico, his American father had mining interests in the country, and he grew up bilingual.
 After the divorce of his parents, his name was changed to John Anthony Golenor.

+John attended St. John's Military Academy in L.A., Beverly Hills High School, and Villanova Prep in Ojai, Calif., before studying the economic history of Latin America at Stanford University.
+He graduated from college in 1952 and served as an Air Intelligence Officer in the U.S. Navy.
 Following his naval service, Gavin offered himself as a technical adviser to a family friend, film producer Bryan Foy, who was making a film about Princeton.
 Instead, Foy arranged a screen test with Universal-International.
 The test was successful and Gavin signed with the studio.

 He was billed as John Gilmore in the Western Raw Edge (John Sherwood, 1956), starring Rory Calhoun.
-Universal groomed Gavin as a virile, strapping, handsome leading man in the mold of Rock Hudson.
+Universal groomed Gavin as a virile, strapping, handsome leading man in the mould of Rock Hudson.
 They gave him roles in the Film Noir Behind the High Wall (Abner Biberman, 1956), the Hollywood drama Four Girls in Town (Jack Sher, 1957) with George Nader and Elsa Martinelli, and Quantez (Harry Keller, 1957) with Fred MacMurray and Dorothy Malone.

 He enjoyed a high profile in Hollywood following his debut lead role in the Douglas Sirk film A Time to Love and a Time to Die (1958), from the novel by Erich Maria Remarque.
 This melodrama was revered for its depiction of Germans towards the end of WWII made just 14 years after it ended.
 Gavin then starred in Imitation of Life (Douglas Sirk, 1959), alongside Lana Turner and Sandra Dee.
-Unlike A Time to Love and a Time to Die, this was a spectacular success at the box office.
+Unlike A Time to Love and A Time to Die, this was a spectacular success at the box office.

-He followed that up with a role in another hit, Alfred Hitchock's horror Classic Psycho (1960), in which he played Sam Loomis, the boyfriend of Janet Leigh's doomed Marion Crane.
+He followed that up with a role in another hit, Alfred Hitchcock's horror Classic Psycho (1960), in which he played Sam Loomis, the boyfriend of Janet Leigh's doomed Marion Crane.
 In 1960, John Gavin also appeared in a key supporting role as Julius Caesar in Stanley Kubrick's Spartacus (1960), he helped rescue Doris Day from thieving husband Rex Harrison in the thriller Midnight Lace (David Miller, 1960) and was Sophia Loren's handsome leading man in the turkey A Breath of Scandal (Michael Curtiz, 1960).

 Vera Miles, John Gavin and Janet Leigh in Psycho (1960)